K-theory and index theory on manifolds with a proper Lie group action: Index theorem for leaf-wise elliptic operators

 \section{Index theorem for leaf-wise elliptic operators}

-We will consider here the two cases: the one of $G$-invariant operators and the other of stabilizer-invariant operators (see assumptions 5.4) simultaneously.
-We will keep the superscript `$G$' (which is needed in the first case and not needed in the second one) in the notation of the $KK$-groups.
+We will consider here the two cases: the one of $G$-invariant operators and the other of stabilizer-invariant operators (see assumption 5.4), simultaneously.
+We will keep the superscript `$G$' (which is needed in the first case and can be dropprd in the second one) in the notation of the $KK$-groups.

 \begin{theo} The symbol $[\sigma_F]\in \cR KK^G_*(X;C_0(X),\gtS_{lf}(X))$ and the index $\ind(F)\in KK^{G,X}_*(C_0(X),C^*(G,C_0(X)))$ of a leaf-wise elliptic operator $F$ are related by the formula: $\ind(F)=[\sigma_F]\otimes_{\gtS_{lf}(X)} [D_{\Gamma,C_0(X)}]$, where $[D_{\Gamma,C_0(X)}]\in KK^{G,X}(\gtS_{lf}(X),C^*(G,C_0(X)))$ is the leafwise Dirac element (see example 8.8 concerning $[D_{\Gamma,C_0(X)}]$ and proposition 8.2 concerning the $KK$-product). \end{theo}